PatrickMatthiesen/DSYS-gRPC-template/README.md

     }
     ```

-    - For an endpoint that streams messages we need to give the method a stream and return an error.
-    - In this case you get the input from the stream and send the return type back over the stream too.
+    - For an endpoint that streams messages, we need to give the method a stream and return an error.
+In this case, you get the input from the stream and send the return type back over the stream too.

     ```go
     func (s *Server) <endpoint name>(msgStream gRPC.<service name>_<endpoint name>Server) error {